balena-os/balena-beaglebone/README.md

 ## Clone / Initialize this repository

 There are two ways of initializing this repository:
-* Clone this repository with "git clone --recursive".
+* Clone this repository with "git clone --recursive" .

 or